oobabooga/text-generation-webui/FlexGen.md

 the percentage of activations on CPU
 ```

+You should typically only change the first two numbers.

-If the sum of the first 2 numbers is less than 100, the remaining layers will be offloaded to the disk, by default into the `text-generation-webui/cache` folder.
+If their sum is less than 100, the remaining layers will be offloaded to the disk, by default into the `text-generation-webui/cache` folder.

 ## Performance